AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-powershell.md

 ### Part 6 - Create the gateway

 Before running this example, refer to the network configuration file that you downloaded for the exact names that Azure expects to see.
 The network configuration file contains the values for your classic virtual networks.
-Sometimes the names for classic VNets are changed in the network configuration file when creating classic VNet settings in the Azure portal preview due to the differences in the deployment models.
-For example, if you used the Azure portal preview to create a classic VNet named 'Classic VNet' and created it in a resource group named 'ClassicRG', the name that is contained in the network configuration file is converted to 'Group ClassicRG Classic VNet'.
+Sometimes the names for classic VNets are changed in the network configuration file when creating classic VNet settings in the Azure Portal due to the differences in the deployment models.
+For example, if you used the Azure Portal to create a classic VNet named 'Classic VNet' and created it in a resource group named 'ClassicRG', the name that is contained in the network configuration file is converted to 'Group ClassicRG Classic VNet'.
 When specifying the name of a VNet that contains spaces, use quotation marks around the value.

 Use the following example to create a dynamic routing gateway: